The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • If the disease is caused by allergens, then antihistamines are prescribed:

-1. Before carrying out the procedure, you must thoroughly wash your hands with soap;
+1. Before carrying out the procedure, you must wash your hands thoroughly with soap;

-2. To carry out the manipulation, the newborn is placed on his back, if necessary, he can be swaddled;
+2. To carry out the manipulation, the newborn is placed on his back; if necessary, he can be swaddled;

-3. After washing the eyes with an antiseptic solution, the lower eyelid is pushed back, followed by squeezing out a small amount of ointment or instilling drops (eye drops must be instilled into the corner of the eye closer to the bridge of the nose);
+3. After washing the eyes with an antiseptic solution, the lower eyelid is moved back, followed by squeezing out a small amount of ointment or instilling drops (eye drops must be instilled into the corner of the eye closer to the bridge of the nose);

-Folk methods of healing for sour eyes in a child
+Traditional methods of healing for sour eyes in a child

-Alternative recipes can be successfully used in the development of this pathological condition.
+Traditional recipes can be successfully used in the development of this pathological condition.

-2. Massage movements should be light, and carried out from the eyebrows to the wings of the nose;
+2. Massage movements should be light and carried out from the eyebrows to the wings of the nose;

 This procedure is most often prescribed for the development of dacryocystitis.